-If a surface water source is found to be vulnerable, a system specific Cyanotoxin Management Plan (CMP) must be prepared to guide operators on how to effectively monitor and treat source water, raw water, and finished water to prevent cyanotoxins from reaching the distribution system.
-The purpose of the CMP is to establish strategies for monitoring and responding to HABs in its source water.
+If a surface water source is found to be vulnerable, a system-specific CMP should be prepared to guide operators on how to effectively monitor and treat source water, raw water, and finished water to prevent cyanotoxins from reaching the distribution system.
+The purpose of the CMP is to establish strategies for monitoring and responding to HABs in a system’s source water.

 - Identify and describe source water options for your system.